-- 1. How did this micro-credential influence how you make connections to the real world through teaching computing systems?
+- 1. How did this micro-credential influence how you make connections to the real world through teaching Networks and the Internet?
 What did you find rewarding or enjoyable? - 2.
 What other standards might you have integrated with computing systems across the curriculum, and how can you connect your instruction to career readiness moving forward? - 3.
 How did you address the needs of girls and underrepresented groups in your classroom, and how did they respond to your choices in the lesson? - 4.
-In what ways did students engage with collaboration, communication, critical thinking, creativity, and citizenship through computer science instruction? - 5.
+In what ways did students engage with collaboration, communication, critical thinking, creativity, and citizenship through Networks and the Internet instruction? - 5.
 What challenges, if any, did you encounter during this micro-credential process, and how did you overcome them?